-So how do you stand out from the competition?
-To help you make a great first impression and optimise your chances of acing the interview and securing your dream role, we’ve compiled a list of 10 winning interview tips.
+So, how do you stand out from the competition?
+To help you make a great first impression and optimise your chances of acing the interview and securing your dream role, we’ve compiled a list of ten winning interview tips.

 This is a critical yet often overlooked component of interview preparation.
-When you are invited for an interview, ensure you familiarise yourself with the company and show that you have done your due diligence.
+When you are invited for an interview, ensure you research the company and show that you have done your due diligence.
 This also includes research on your interviewer.
 Employers may not be willing to offer a role to somebody who has failed to demonstrate a genuine interest in the organisation and role in question.

 It is always good practice to research what a company does, what their values are, and what differentiates them from their competitors.
-More important, think about what that means to you and how it aligns with what you are looking for.
+Be ready to talk about what that means to you and how it aligns with what you are looking for.